adrenallen/ld40/readme.md

 - Mouse to aim, left click to shoot
 - P pauses and un-pauses

+## Post submit changelog
+- Fixed keylistener on intro screen to keep listening for enter key even after other keys are pressed first

 ## Issues
 - The body beat functionality is extremely timid looking